BuildForSDGCohort2/Team-212-groupa-frontendreact/README.md

 1. Redux-devtools-extension
 1.  redux-thunk

-Run the following command on your terminal:
+Run the following command on your terminal to install the dependencies:

 ```
 $ yarn add redux react-redux redux-devtools-extension redux-thunk